These question comes up every now and then in any of these varieties:

 Write programs that do one thing and do it well.
 Write programs to work together.

-Installing one plugin and leaving the entire security domain to it will mean huge security gaps.
+Installing one plugin and leaving the entire security domain to it would result in huge security gaps.

 Installing one plugin for each specific security levels is your best bet.